pg06pg/pg06pg.github.io/index.md

   <li>Used Spring Boot, REST APIs, JAVA, Spring Data JPA, Hibernate for implementation of business logic.</li>
   <li>Unit testing using JUnit, Mockito.</li>
   <li>Writing API in spring boot, R&D on new and specialized requirements.</li>
-  <li>• Defect fixing and customizing the code as per the evolving requirements.</li>
+  <li>Defect fixing and customizing the code as per the evolving requirements.</li>
 </ul>

 ---